yorphos/AoC2020/README.md

-# AoC2020
+# Advent of Code solutions

-Advent of Code solutions
+Silly one line solutions just to see if I could.